Oney Lorcan: Teaming with Danny Burch (2017–2021)

 On the September 18 episode of NXT, Lorcan was defeated by Lio Rush in a number one contender's match for the Cruiserweight Championship.
 On December 6, 2019, Oney Lorcan announced on his Twitter that he signed a multi-year contract with WWE.
 On the February 13, 2020 episode of NXT UK, Lorcan teamed up with Danny Burch in a tag team match defeating The Hunt (Primate and Wild Boar).
 They then teamed up again on the February 13 episode of NXT UK in a non-title match against the NXT UK Tag Team Champions Gallus (Mark Coffey and Wolfgang) but failed to beat them.
 On the May 20 episode of NXT, Lorcan and Burch defeated Ever-Rise and proceeded to call out the NXT Tag Team Champions Imperium (Marcel Barthel and Fabian Aichner) afterwards by mocking their signature pose.
 The following week, they challenged them for the NXT Tag Team Championship, but were defeated by Breezango (Tyler Breeze and Fandango) in a number one contender's match.

 On the October 21 episode of NXT, after Undisputed Era members Bobby Fish and Roderick Strong were taken out, Lorcan and Burch replaced them in an NXT Tag Team Championship match.
 They won the titles by defeating Breezango (Tyler Breeze and Fandango) with help from Pat McAfee, turning heel for the second time in his WWE career.
 On March 23, 2021, William Regal vacated the NXT Tag Team Championship after Burch suffered a shoulder injury in a title defense vs Finn Balor and Karrion Kross on the March 17, 2021 edition of NXT.
-Lorcan at some point requested his release from his WWE contract, which he was granted on November 4, disbanding their team.
+They failed to reclaim the titles against new champions, MSK, on the September 7 edition of NXT.
+After "NXT 2.0" debuted the following week, Burch was taken off television, ending the team with Lorcan.
+Lorcan wrestled his final match in a losing effort against Xyon Quinn in October, before being released in November.

-Return to WWE (2022–present)
+Coaching role and in-ring retirement (2022–present)

 On 8 October 2022, it was announced that Lorcan returned to WWE as a coach at their Performance Center.
+In 2023, Girard confirmed that he had retired from in-ring competition.